 The Lozenko family would like to establish a family-based shelter so they can be joined by other five or more children who are deprived of parental care and love.
 But there is a great obstacle to this dream – a small house.
 There are only 2 bedrooms and a small kitchen in a house.
 Children sleep in bunk beds and the family eats in two shifts.

 But they were given a large house that can be repaired and can help make their dream come true – adopt another 5 or more children.
 The house is in a poor condition with dried cracked frames, broken windows, no doors, leaking roof, and rotten floors.
 The house is in a great need of restoration and repair, including water supply system and plumbing.
 All of these are expensive.
 The family won’t be able to manage with such amount of work and to meet the cost of this project.

 In order to start the restoration and repair inside the house, there is a great need and necessity to install vinyl windows and doors that will provide children with warmth and insulation.
 The federal budget does not include financing of restoration and repairs for this house.
 The regional budget is too small to provide money for this project.
 The only hope is on people who are willing to help a family-based orphanage.Project Document

-Thanks for kind donations: Tom & Lee Santilli, Nadieshda.org (On Behalf of the Mongol Rally Teams), Anonymous, Paul Kakemoto, Natalia Ryndina, Nikolay Glushnev, Elena Ermolenko, Aimee Soverns, Treva Savage, Elina VanNatta, Rochelle Sylvester,
+Thanks for kind donations: Tom & Lee Santilli, Nadieshda.org (On Behalf of the Mongol Rally Teams), Anonymous (in Jesus name), Paul Kakemoto, Natalia Ryndina, Nikolay Glushnev, Elena Ermolenko, Aimee Soverns, Treva Savage, Elina VanNatta, Rochelle Sylvester,